 “Sexuality must not be separated from love; they must go together.
 The sexual encounter requires the framework of a true, dependable love.” -YouCat 403

-Sexual intercourse speaks a language.
-To enter into a sexual relationship with another is to bind yourself to them, saying (in the vow formula of our Sacrament of Marriage): “I take you to be my husband/wife.
+It is for this reason that the Church believes sexual intimacy is exclusively meant to be shared in the context of sacramental marriage.
+To enter a sexual relationship with another is to bind oneself to another, saying bodily what a bride and groom say out loud on their wedding day: “I take you to be my husband/wife.
 I promise to be true to you in good times and in bad, in sickness and in health, I will love you and honor you all the days of my life.”
 Marriage is a covenantal bond which is professed before God, our family, and our friends, and is sealed by the act of sexual intercourse.
-It is in this permanent, covenanted relationship that we imitate the very love of God – a love which is free, which is total, which is faithful, and which bears fruit.

-You are made in the image of God, with an incredibly powerful capacity to love others.
+You are made in the image of God with an incredibly powerful capacity to love others.
+One way to love is by the act of sexual intimacy.
 But as the saying goes “with great power comes great responsibility,” and a healthy, good, and truly fulfilling experience of our sexuality is lived within the intention God has had for it.
-No matter what your state in life might be, this involves cultivating chastity within ourselves, explained by YouCat as “the virtue by which a person who is capable of passion deliberately and resolutely reserves his erotic desires for love and resists the temptation to find lewd images in the media (pornography) or to use others as a means to achieving his own satisfaction.”
+No matter what your state in life might be, this involves cultivating the virtue of chastity.
+Chastity is defined by YouCat as “the virtue by which a person who is capable of passion deliberately and resolutely reserves his erotic desires for love and resists the temptation to find lewd images in the media (pornography) or to use others as a means to achieving his own satisfaction.”

-This is the greatness to which you have been called.
+This is the challenge – and the greatness – to which all of us are called.